rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 Ultra-Fine Entity Typing [@Choi:2018:ACL] can predict a set of free-from phrases like *criminal* or *skyscraper* given a sentence with an entity mention.
-For example, in the sentence: *Bob robbed John and he was arrested shortly afterwards*, Bob is of type *criminal*.
+For example, in the sentence: *Bob robbed John and he was arrested shortly afterward*, Bob is of type *criminal*.
 In our task, candidate answers proposed by Document QA and their context are input to Ultra-Fine Entity Typing.
 Although this system can predict 10k different entity types in which *dataset* is included, after a few experiments we